ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.61.5  [niutilities] Removed a bug where the topupconfig parameter was not properly set when running hcp4.
 * 0.61.4  [niutilities] Fixed checking of dc correction parameters in fMRIVolume.
 * 0.61.3  [niutilities] Added support for multiple nested folders within BIDS study level directories.
 * 0.61.2  [niutilities] Added import of ast library to g_bids.py.